wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

-    (3) No information may be laid against any person over whom jurisdiction is claimed by virtue of subsection (2) without the consent of the Attorney-General.
+    (3) No charging document may be filed against any person over whom jurisdiction is claimed by virtue of subsection (2) without the consent of the Attorney-General.

-    Compare: 2004 No 17 [s 5][261]
+    Compare: 2004 No 17 [s 5][263]

+    Section 87(3): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 88 Powers of arrest and detention

-*   (1) Subsection (2) applies to any offence in respect of which the laying of an information requires the consent of the Attorney-General under [section 87(3)][116].
+*   (1) Subsection (2) applies to any offence in respect of which the filing of a charging document requires the consent of the Attorney-General under [section 87(3)][116].

     (2) If any person is alleged to have committed an offence to which this subsection applies,---